 Nursing Home Negligence

-It is important to note that most nursing home staffs are comprised of competent, dedicated and generally well meaning individuals.
+It is important to note that most nursing home staff are comprised of competent, dedicated, and generally well-meaning individuals.
 The formidable burden that these medical professionals face, however, tax their ability to consistently deliver the type of quality healthcare that we would all want for our loved ones.
 To this end, greater vigilance is required of a patient’s family to identify perceived vulnerabilities and instances where care is seemingly substandard.
-A greater awareness of a patient’s ongoing needs and changing medical condition, (as well as a pro-active and collaborative relationship with a patient’s caregivers), is the best insurance against the often devastating consequences that follow from a “never event.”
+Greater awareness of a patient’s ongoing needs and changing medical condition, (as well as a pro-active and collaborative relationship with a patient’s caregivers), is the best insurance against the often devastating consequences that follow from a “never event.”

-Dino M. Colucci, Esquire, is a founder of Colucci, Colucci, Marcus & Flavin, P.C., a law firm dedicated to representing victims of elder abuse and neglect.
+Dino M. Colucci, the Esquire, is a founder of Colucci, Colucci & Marcus, P.C., a law firm dedicated to representing victims of elder abuse and neglect.
 He is also an adjunct Professor of Law at Suffolk University Law School.